Originate/guide/scala/README.md

 0. One blank line between method, class, and object definitions.

-0. Use blank lines between fields to create logical groupings.
+0. Use blank lines between statements and declarations to create logical groupings.

+0. Use blank lines only to separate lines that are at the same indentation level.
+Lines at different indentation levels do not need blanks between them.
+Most computer screens have relatively limited vertical real estate; excessive scrolling is counter-productive.

 0. No double blank lines, anywhere.